chaoticzeros/halo-sapp-docs/commands/index.rst

 SAPP provides a variety of commands to be used by both hosts, administrators, and players.
 Each command has a minimum admin level in order to be invoked.
 Like in stock Halo, SAPP command names can be autocompleted by pressing TAB.

-.. caution:: These commands are subject to change in future SAPP versions.

 .. toctree::